EgeSarii/Leap-Robot-Arm/Project Progress.md

 #### Week 9 (14 November- 20 November)
 - The communication between Leap Motion is established.
 It is tested and it is a working implementation.
 The implementation consists of two parts.
 The first part is to create a correct format of the message to send and create a connector to the Pico.
 The second part is to create a parser for the incoming messages from Leap Motion in Pico.
 - The code for Leap Motion is adjusted to be cleaner after the connectors established.

+#### Week 10 (21 November - 27 November)
+- Work on communication between Leap Motion and Robot is improved.
+Latancy issues are checked and solve.
+The issue consisted in the Pico receiving inputs too quickly and hence the microprocessor was not able to set new positions before the new command was received.
+This was solved by:
+  1. Eliminating dummy commands {STILL, NONE} and sending less input.
+  2. Making the machine which processes the Leap motion frames sleep for a brief time and hence discard some new frames.

+Option 2) was implemented for the left_hand.
+In this hand there is no circular buffer (because no movements require a sequence of actions) and hence plenty of frames of the same command were detected.
+ By sleeping, most of  this duplicates were removed.

+An alternative is to implement another buffer to store commands and fil this buffer up before writing to serial.

+The writing operation occurs once this buffer is filled.
+During the writings, the listener attached to the Leap motion can be removed and hence the Leap Motion Device can be "paused" from detecting new frames.
+After every write operation, a small time is left to the subsequent process and execution of the command.
+This time can be provided by calling the function /sleep()/.